Employer of Record

 Social Security

-- Both employers and employees contribute to Morocco’s social security system, covering pensions, health insurance, work injury insurance, and unemployment insurance.
+• Both employers and employees contribute to Morocco’s social security system, covering pensions, health insurance, family benefits, and other protections.

 Probationary Periods and Overtime

-- Employment contracts may include a probationary period, typically lasting three months for executives and six months for non-executive staff.
+• Employment contracts may include a probationary period, typically lasting three months for executives, one and a half months for office employees, and 15 days for laborers on indefinite contracts, subject to the renewal rules permitted by law.

-- Overtime work requires mutual agreement and is compensated at higher rates, especially for night shifts, weekends, and public holidays.
+• Overtime work requires employer instruction and is compensated at higher rates, especially for night shifts, weekends, and public holidays.

-- Termination procedures involve specific notice periods and severance pay calculations based on tenure.
+• Termination procedures involve specific notice periods and dismissal indemnity calculations based on tenure.

 Optional Benefits